HariSekhon/Nagios-Plugins/README.md

 #### Compatible Monitoring Solutions

+The biggest advantage of Nagios compatible monitoring systems is the multitude of Nagios Plugins created by domain experts in each field to monitor almost everything out there.

+Nagios Plugins are widely and freely available across the internet, especially at the original [Nagios Exchange](https://exchange.nagios.org/) and the newer [Monitoring Exchange](https://exchange.icinga.com/) (at which you'll see this project at the top of the most viewed list).

-The following enterprise monitoring systems are compatible with this project:
+The following enterprise monitoring systems are compatible with Nagios Plugins and this project:

-* [Nagios](https://www.nagios.org/) - the original widely used open source monitoring system that set the standard
+* [Nagios Core](https://www.nagios.org/) - the original widely used open source monitoring system that set the standard
   * [Nagios Command Configuration](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#command)
   * [Nagios Service Configuration](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#service)
   * [NRPE - Nagios Remote Plugin Executor](https://assets.nagios.com/downloads/nagioscore/docs/nrpe/NRPE.pdf) - most plugins check network services like NoSQL datastores but you can use NRPE for plugins that check the local system eg. ```check_linux_*``` / ```older/check_*raid*.py```)
   * [PNP4Nagios](http://docs.pnp4nagios.org/start) - widely used metrics auto graphing add-on for Nagios

+* [Nagios IX](https://www.nagios.com/products/nagios-xi/) - commercial version of the open source Nagios Core with more features and enterprise support.
+Most people using Nagios use the free version since most of the benefit is in the plugins themselves.

 * [Icinga2](https://www.icinga.org/) - popular open source Nagios fork rewritten with more features, Icinga retains the all important Nagios Plugin compatibility, but also has native [distributed monitoring](https://www.icinga.com/docs/icinga2/latest/doc/06-distributed-monitoring/), [rule based configuration](https://www.icinga.com/2014/03/31/icinga-2-0-0-9-introducing-configuration-apply-rules/), a REST API and native metrics graphing integrations via [Graphite](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#graphitewriter), [InfluxDB](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#influxdbwriter) and [OpenTSDB](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#opentsdbwriter) to create graphs from the plugins' perfdata